Create Rules for Each Access Policy

 Rules define particular token lifetimes for a given combination of grant type, user, and scope.
 They are evaluated in priority order and once a matching rule is found no other rules are evaluated.
 If no matching rule is found, then the authorization request fails.

-- In the Developer Console, navigate to API > Authorization Servers.
+- In the Admin Console, navigate to Security > API.

-- Select the name of an authorization server, and then select Access Policies.
+- On the Authorization Servers tab, select the name of an Authorization Server, and then select Access Policies.

 - Select the name of an access policy, and then select Add Rule.